E Tech Group Builds a PlantPAx Automation Solution for a Cultivated Meat Pilot Plant

 The plant used remote IO panels prewired by the skid vendors from local skid instruments to Rockwell 1794 remote I/O. This way all the wiring could be tested at the skid vendor site prior to shipment.
 Only the Device Level Ring (DLR) Ethernet IP connections needed to be wired and tested on-site.

-The E Tech automation solution was designed to be reusable and scalable.
+E Tech Group’s automation solution was designed to be reusable and scalable.
 Although the plant started out with only a few bioreactors, more units were planned to be added in the future.
 For eventual use at full production scale, the modules were designed to be transportable to larger and larger bioreactors.
 This design included an ISA S88-based modular batch model.

 The ISA S-88 programming in Rockwell’s FactoryTalk Batch included five units in the process cell with over 88 phases configured in those units.
 Recipes, Unit Procedures, and Operations were configured to parameterize and coordinate the equipment phase execution.